au-research/raid-metadata/rtd/docs/source/core/descriptions.rst

 .. _4.3.1-descriptions.languageId.schemaUri:

-4.3.1 descriptions.languageId.schemaUri
+4.3.2 descriptions.language.schemaUri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Definition**: The URI of the language identifier schema.

-**Requirement**: Mandatory for each descriptions.languageId supplied
+**Requirement**: Mandatory for each descriptions.language supplied

 **Occurrence**: 0-1